Commercial Tobacco Prevention and Treatment Program: Commercial Tobacco Related Disparities

 American Indians

-The tobacco industry has intentionally appropriated native cultures and traditional tobacco to target tribes for profit.
-This exploitation has caused Native American Wisconsinites to suffer the highest burden of commercial tobacco-related disease in Wisconsin.
+The tobacco industry has appropriated native cultures and traditional tobacco to target tribes for profit.
+This has caused the eleven Native nations that share geography with Wisconsin to experience the highest burden of commercial tobacco-related disease.

 Up Close with Tobacco and American Indians, P-02681 (PDF)